Camps International: Camp Ecuador

 Camp Ecuador was founded in 2011 and founded by Latin America Director Damian Scott-Masson.
 The Camp Ecuador logo features an Andean condor, the national symbol of Ecuador.

-Camp Maqui

-Camp Maqui officially opened in February 2012 and is the main camp within Camps International's Latin American branch.
-It is based in the cloud forest of the Ecuadorian Andes, two hours away from Quito.
-The camp is responsible for the management of projects such as the reconstruction of a nursery/community centre, which is used by the local residents for meetings and activities for children, as well as providing English lessons for the children in the local school.
-The camp is volunteers built a bridge over the river situated next to the community, with the goal of supporting local tourism, and constructing water tanks to help improve the quality of water that is distributed to the community.

-Camp Amazonia
+Camp Donbiki

 Camp Amazonia is located in a small Kichwa community, one hour away from the city of Tena.
 The camp includes a timber camp house built by the local community, and there is a river next to the camp.
 The camp was officially opened in October 2012.
 The camp is responsible for building a playground for the local children within the community in 2012.
 The camp also project manages the building of fish ponds, bus stops, community buildings including kitchens and dining halls for the community's school.
 The camp also manage a reforestation project within a local botanical garden, helping to prevent the extinction of native Ecuadorian plants.

 Camp Costa

 Camp Costa is located on the "Ruta del Spondylus" that goes along the Ecuadorian Pacific Coast and is a half an hour drive from Puerto López, a fishing town.
 The camp houses a community building that is also used for tourists who visit the area.
 The camp is located on the shores of the Pacific Ocean.
 The camp are responsible for the project management of building a playground in the community, a fence around a school that is located near a busy highway, a birdwatching space, cleaning the beach, building and managing an organic farming greenhouse.
 Volunteers also built a giant turtle statue out of recycled materials that were found on beach cleaning projects.
 The turtle displays information on the importance of recycling and preserving the habitat of turtles in the area.